oaljoundi/CBL-Mariner/docs/index.md

 recommended Linux distribution for use with Microsoft products.

-If you have any questions about Mariner that are not answered in this documentaiton, we strongly encourage you to get in touch with us at [marinerqa@microsoft.com](mailto:marinerqa@microsoft.com)
+If you have any questions about Mariner that are not answered in this documentation, we strongly encourage you to get in touch with us at [marinerqa@microsoft.com](mailto:marinerqa@microsoft.com)

 ## Who's using Mariner today?